HIV drug resistance: Induced resistance

-One of the two types of HIV drug resistance is induced resistance.
-Induced resistance refers to resistance that occurs as a result of drug therapy.
+The other type of HIV drug resistance is induced resistance, which occurs as a result of drug therapy.
 HIV is a retrovirus that replicates quickly using reverse transcriptase, known for its lack of error correcting mechanisms, resulting in a high mutation rate.
 Mutations that confer a substantial selective advantage to HIV survival can therefore quickly replicate within an individual, creating a new, resistant strain.
 These mutations accumulate over generations and in populations, resulting in the great genetic variation within populations of HIV, and an increased probability of a virion developing an evolutionary selective advantage over other virions.
 Natural selection then acts on HIV by selecting for virions with higher fitness, as all others are eventually killed off by drug treatments.
 The virions that are able to escape the harmful effects of the drug then create an entirely new, drug resistant population.
 The selected-for virions continue reproducing until the patient's viral load returns to pre-treatment levels, creating a cycle in which treatment is initially successful in reducing the viral load, but becomes less effective as the virus becomes resistant and virion levels once again increase.